 This standard was first published in 1953 under the title 'Code of practice for plain and reinforced concrete for general building construction and subsequently revised in 1957.
 It was then revised in 1964 & 1978.
 The latest revision was made in 2000 & was reaffirmed in 2005.

 This code classifies concrete into 3 Grades- Ordinary concrete (M10 – M15, Standard concrete (M25-M55) & High Strength Concrete (M60 – M80).
-This classification is based on the Compressive strength of concrete cubes at age of 28 days.
+This classification is based on the Compressive strength of concrete cubes at the age of 28 days.

 Classification for the environmental condition is given under the section for the durability of concrete.
-This is useful in designing concrete mixes as it gives value for Minimum cement content for 1 cubic meter & maximum free water-cement ratio according to the exposure conditions.
+This is useful in designing concrete mixes as it gives value for Minimum cement content for one cubic meter & maximum free water-cement ratio according to the exposure conditions.
 Steps for design mixes are specified under concrete mix proportioning.
 Acceptance criteria are given for different durability strengths under this section.